nus-te3201/website/programming/environment/text.md

 <tip-box>

-:package: One online Python programming tool you can use is [repl.it](https://repl.it/repls):
+:package: An example online Python programming tool you can use is [repl.it](https://repl.it/repls):

-* Go to [repl.it](https://repl.it/repls) and signup for a free account
+1. Go to [repl.it](https://repl.it/repls) and signup for a free account
-* Go to [https://repl.it/languages/python3](https://repl.it/languages/python3) to enter the online Python environment
+1. Go to [https://repl.it/languages/python3](https://repl.it/languages/python3) (or choose _Python 3_ from the options in the web page) to enter the online Python environment

 </tip-box>